tatianaacostag/DevelopersDoc_site/content/en/docs/Tools/Shopping cart plugins/Vtex.md

 ![PrintScreen](/assets/VTEX/vtex40.png)

 6. Once configured, Yape will be available as a payment option at VTEX checkout.
 Please note that it may take up to **10 minutes** for the option to become visible.

+###### Testing in Sandbox

+For information on how to simulate Yape transactions in the Sandbox environment, refer to the <a href="https://developers.payulatam.com/latam/en/docs/integrations/api-integration/payments-api-peru.html#testing-in-sandbox-environment" target="_blank" rel="noopener noreferrer">Payments API documentation</a>.

 ##### Configuring PSE